FAQ

 The most important questions about stairlifts

 A stairlift is a mechanical device that makes it easier for people with limited mobility to climb stairs.
-This aid usually consists of a seat or platform that is attached to a rail along the staircase and can be operated electrically.
+This aid usually consists of a seat or platform that is attached to a rail along the stairs and can be operated electrically.
 The variants of a stairlift also include platform lifts or lifts for wheelchairs.

 Stairlifts are ideal for people who have difficulty climbing stairs, whether due to age-related impairments, physical limitations or as a result of injury or surgery.
 They are particularly useful for wheelchair users.
 A stairlift enables these people to maintain their independence and have unrestricted access to different floors of their home without being restricted by stairs.